How to cite this paper

 Things were going pretty well in that workflow up through item 5.
 The author's keystrokes

-had been used from the original word processing files—reducing errors that would
+had been used from the original word processing files—reducing errors that

-have been introduced by rekeying the article; a person familiar with the content (usually at
+have been introduced by rekeying the article; a person familiar with the content (usually

-least two of a copyeditor, proofreader, or author) checked the files and any changes at each
+least two of a copyeditor, proofreader, or author) checked the files and any changes

 stage until it was sent off to press.

-At this point it is out of the hands of the content folks and into the hands of the data
+At this point it is out of the hands of the content folks and into the hands of the

 converters.
 In step 6, the typesetting files used as the source for the transformation

-contained some information about the structure of the article, but it certainly was not enough
+contained some information about the structure of the article, but it certainly was

 to build a proper SGML/XML representation of the article.
-Assumptions are made during the
+Assumptions are made during

-transformation, and a surprising amount of hand tagging - copy and paste - was done to create
+transformation, and a surprising amount of hand tagging - copy and paste - was done

 the files.
 The problem areas are not surprising: metadata, tables, and math.